 It’s a realistic fear.
-Look at all the stories from women who learned someone was using an AirTag to track their every move.
+Look at all the stories of women who learned someone was using an AirTag to track their every move.
 One woman found an Apple AirTag on the underside of her front wheel after coming out of a bar.
-After analyzing 150 police reports involving AirTags, Motherboard identified 50 cases in which women found out someone was tracking them with an Apple AirTag they didn’t own.

 Maybe you’ve never bought a Bluetooth tracker, so you think you don’t need to worry about them.
 Not true.
 Some creep you run into might want to slip a tracker into your bag or car.
 Criminals use AirTags to steal cars, so you need to be cautious.